-How do I troubleshoot CNI plugin issues for Amazon EKS?
+How do I troubleshoot kubelet or CNI plugin issues for Amazon EKS?

-I have issues with my kubelet or CNI plugin for Amazon Elastic Kubernetes Service (Amazon EKS).
+I want to resolve issues with my kubelet or CNI plugin for Amazon Elastic Kubernetes Service (Amazon EKS).

 To run and assign an IP address to the pod on your worker node with your CNI plugin, you must have the following: